wp-plugins/a3-responsive-slider/readme.txt

 * First Release of Lite Version.

 == Upgrade Notification ==

+= 1.1.6 =
+Maintenance upgrade!
+Code tweaks for full compatibility with WordPress 4.2.0

 = 1.1.5 =
 Upgrade now for 3 code tweaks which could be important depending on your site configuration.